adnanlanewla/SpeedChallenge/README.md

 # Data Processing
 The original video data was converted in to images files using cv2.
 Each image file was named by following this nomenclature directory_frame_minute_second_frame_number_within_one_second_speed.jpg

-The method used for extracting images also has an option if the user wants to reduce the size of the original images by settings the rescale_factor
+The method used for extracting images also has an option if the user wants to reduce the size of the original images by setting the rescale_factor

 # Model Exploration
 Three methods were used to train and evaluate our data.

 1) [Flownet 1.0](https://arxiv.org/abs/1504.06852) -
 we used existing implementation of Flownet1.0 in pytorch and converted that in to keras.
-Here's the implementation of Flownet 1.0 in pytorch and the corresponding weights https://github.com/sampepose/flownet2-tf
+Below is the link for the implementation of Flownet 1.0 in pytorch and the corresponding weights https://github.com/sampepose/flownet2-tf

 2) VGG 16 -
 VGG-16 Convolution neural netowrk was used to process individual images with its label.